StephanvanSchaik/qtrc-extract/README.md

 * size: unsigned 32-bit integer
 * payload: size number of bytes

-In addition, blobs in the blob sections are consecutive.
+In addition, blobs in the blob sections are sequential.
 Therefore, we can find the next blob by adding the size of the current blob + 4 bytes for the 32-bit size field to the offset.
 Thus, to find the blob section, we collect all the data offsets from the file entries, sort them in ascending order, and calculate the deltas between every two offsets (- 4 to account for the 32-bit size field).
 Then we try to find the first blob by looking for the first delta, and then simply traverse the chain of blobs confirming each blob's size with the deltas we found.